Florida Bankruptcy Facts

 - Are you trying to save your home from a foreclosure?
 Is the “repo” man looking for your car?
 If so, Chapter 13 bankruptcy repayment plan may be the answer!

-- One very important thing to remember about Chapter 13 bankruptcies is that you must be working or have a consistent source of income for your repayment plan to be approved by the court.
+- One very important thing to remember about Florida bankruptcy is that you must be working or have a consistent source of income for your repayment plan to be approved by the court.
 Not only must you be able to pay for your monthly living expenses, but you must be able to make a payment to the court to consolidate your debts.

-- Debts that are generally consolidated in a Chapter 13 bankruptcy are:
+- Debts that are generally consolidated in this type of bankruptcy are:

 - mortgage arrears